gsiwanus/NLP-StableDiffusion-Generator/README.md

 # NLP-StableDiffusion-Generator
-An NLP developed to analyze research papers, to create infographics with Stable Diffusion pipeline
+Using Python NLTK and GROQ  API, I developed a NLP to summarize medical research papers, conducted with community clinical trials, to an 8th grade reading level and identify key points from the abstracts, including results, methodologies, and conclusions.
+An image generation app was created leveraging Stable Diffusion’s RunwayML v1-5 model and Python TKinter to develop infographics and pictographs for accessible back-reporting to community members.